Top 10 Pendulum Monsters in Yu-Gi-Oh

 Additionally, when placed in the PZ, it nullifies battle damage you receive from combat involving your pendulum monsters and it can destroy itself (in the end phase) to add any pendulum card with 1500 or less ATK to your hand!

-If you're still not convinced, consider the numerous support cards and extra deck support this behemoth receives (Rune-Eyes, Beast-Eyes, etc.).
-A card with numerous upgrades that also shines by itself, Odd-Eyes Pendulum Dragon easily earns today's top spot.
+If you're still not convinced, consider the numerous support cards and extra deck alternate forms this behemoth receives (like Rune-Eyes and Beast-Eyes).
+A card with numerous forms that also stands on its own two feet, Odd-Eyes Pendulum Dragon easily earns today's top spot.

 Which monster do you prefer?